MetaMask/metamask-docs/snaps/how-to/get-allowlisted.md

 [MetaMask Snaps Directory Information Form](https://docs.google.com/forms/d/e/1FAIpQLSeDAnk0Di_k8Qgrsj9_ofnf-1d_NfbG3fmSOHD1m8dKun1pXw/viewform).
 You will need to provide the following information:

-- Title: the name of your Snap.
-This must match the `proposedName` from the Snap manifest.
-- Snap ID: the npm ID of your published Snap.
-Example: `npm:@metamask/simple-snap-keyring`
-- Description: a detailed explanation of what your Snap does and how to use it.
-This can be multiple lines and can contain URLs.
-- Summary: a brief explanation of what the Snap does, no more than two sentences.
-- Category
-- Website: if your Snap has an official companion dapp that is required to interact with your Snap, provide the URL here.
-- Repository: the URL where your source code is hosted.
-- Open Source: check this box if your Snap is published with an open source license.
-- Author: the name of the company, team, or individual that developed the Snap.
-- Author Website
-- Support URL: an email, Discord channel, Telegram channel, or website where users can get support.
-- FAQ: a webpage with frequently asked questions.
-- Knowledge Base

 - Email
     - So we can get in touch with you if we have any questions.
 - Snap name